GameServerManagers/LinuxGSM-Docs/Multiple-Servers.md

 ## Same user, several installation folders

 If you're a jerk, and wish to install several servers within the same user...
 You can.
 However, it's not advised.
-You're probably gonna have to change the [[Default-Ports]], especially if those games are running the same engine.
+You're probably gonna have to change the [[Ports]], especially if those games are running the same engine.
 If you wish to run two servers for the same game, you're gonna have to change the servicename and config file names, just like for the previous method.

 **What you're gonna end up with**
 Two directories: